Balloon Mortgage Calculator

 How Does A Balloon Mortgage Work?

-Balloon mortgages usually have lower interest rates and monthly payments than fixed-rate mortgages.
+Balloon mortgages usually have lower interest rates and monthly payments than conventional, fully-amortizing, fixed-rate mortgages.

 However, when making balloon mortgage payments, the majority of each payment will go toward interest, not principal.

-That’s because while a balloon mortgage might last, say, seven years, the payments are calculated using a longer amortization period of 15 or 30 years.
+That’s because while a balloon mortgage might last only seven years, the payments are calculated using a longer amortization period of 15 or 30 years.

 What Are The Benefits?

-It’s not enough to understand how balloon mortgages work.
-Explore the pros and cons to determine if they are right for you!
-Here are some nice benefits to start:
+Now that you understand how balloon mortgages work, consider the pros and cons to determine if a balloon mortgage is right for you:

 What Are The Drawbacks?